Destinations, Mexico, Travel, Travel Tips

 This trip marked our second visit to the state of Jalisco, a region known for its incredible food and drink, and I knew I wanted to dedicate a large portion of this trip to trying local specialties.
 But of course, we needed to find things to do to fill our time between meals (sadly my stomach is not a bottomless pit).
 I spent a significant amount of time reading other travel blogs, searching the local subreddit, and browsing hashtags on Instagram to create an itinerary full of historical sights, cool shops, and naturally, the best bars and restaurants.

-With a week to explore, we had the luxury of doing so at a relaxed pace (this generous schedule even gave us enough time to take a full day trip), but even if you only have three or four days to spare I think you’ll find that a trip to Guadalajara is well worth your while.
+With a week to explore, we had the luxury of doing so at a relaxed pace (this generous schedule even gave us enough time to take a full day trip out of the city!), but even if you only have three or four days to spare I think you’ll find that a trip to Guadalajara is well worth your while.

 GUADALAJARA SIGHTS + ATTRACTIONS